SubnauticaModding/Nautilus/Nautilus/Documentation/tutorials/databank-entries.md

 | --------- | ---- | --- |
 | `voiceLog` | `FMODAsset` | Can safely be left unassigned. |

-Audio logs must first have their sounds be registered through the `CustomSoundHandler` class.
-The [overload that takes an AudioClip](https://subnauticamodding.github.io/Nautilus/api/Nautilus.Handlers.CustomSoundHandler.html?q=custom%20sound%20ha#Nautilus_Handlers_CustomSoundHandler_RegisterCustomSound_System_String_UnityEngine_AudioClip_FMOD_Studio_Bus_) is recommended due to its simplicity, but anything should work.
-Also, remember to use the `AudioUtils.BusPaths.VoiceOvers` bus.
+The sounds for audio logs must first be registered through the `CustomSoundHandler` class.
+The [overload that takes an AudioClip](https://subnauticamodding.github.io/Nautilus/api/Nautilus.Handlers.CustomSoundHandler.html?q=custom%20sound%20ha#Nautilus_Handlers_CustomSoundHandler_RegisterCustomSound_System_String_UnityEngine_AudioClip_FMOD_Studio_Bus_) is recommended due to its simplicity.
+It is also suggested to use the `AudioUtils.BusPaths.VoiceOvers` bus.

 After registering a sound, you must make an FMODAsset.
 An FMODAsset essentially acts as a container for your sound path.
 To create one use the
 [AudioUtils.GetFmodAsset(string)](https://subnauticamodding.github.io/Nautilus/api/Nautilus.Utility.AudioUtils.html?q=fmod#Nautilus_Utility_AudioUtils_GetFmodAsset_System_String_System_String_)